Know your ATM card and the various frauds related to it

 It’s a plastic world we live in.
 The proliferation of plastic money everywhere, in the form of debit and credit cards, means that the concept of paper money is soon becoming obsolete.
 Swiping a card seems to have become almost a natural instinct.

-While swiping your debit card or using it to withdraw cash from an ATM is convenient, it also means that there are certain dangers which arrive with it.
+While swiping your debit card or using it to withdraw cash from an ATM is convenient, it also means that there are certain dangers that arrive with it.
 Cybercriminals are looking for every opportunity to strike and that means you need to be as vigilant with your ATM card, as you would be if you were carrying a large amount of cash.
 In fact, perhaps even more vigilant, because if a criminal manages to use your card to gain access to your cash reserves, it will take them hardly two minutes to wipe out your entire life savings!

 For that, it’s important to take out your card and understand all of its components.